 Cultural Things to Do in Bangkok

 Muy Thai Boxing – My friend Brian took us to the free 11 PM show at the Pink Panther.
 I wasn’t excited to see a boxing match since it’s really not my thing.
-But we ended up having a blast watching this match.
+But we ended up having a blast watching this match and enjoying one of the best things to do in Thailand.
 It’s one of my highest recommendations for a Thai cultural experience.
 Muy Thai isn’t as brutal as the boxing matches in the U.S., which can get bloody and lurid.
 Even though it was thrilling to watch, it is a martial art that feels more graceful and respectful than American boxing.

 Tawadang – is a beer garden/brewery with a big theatre for live entertainment every night.
 This is where the Thai folks come to wind down, treat themselves, have a date, and celebrate a special occasion.
 The cocktails are mediocre (it’s a beer garden), but the food is pretty amazing.
 The grilled fish soaked in Thai spices was one of the best I’ve ever tried around the world.
 The shows are wacky, but very Thai and a lot of memorable fun.
 Don’t be surprised if you’re the only foreigner here.

 Chef Leez Cooking Class – This was the best Thai food I’ve ever had.
 Their comprehensive course provides a lesson on every popular Thai dish.
 From curries to my recent addiction: MANGO STICKY RICE!
 All while using fresh ingredients (no MSG), and tending to any nutritional restrictions.
 Chef Leez also wins major points for me because some of their proceeds support a good and local cause.